apache/arrow-nanoarrow/dev/release/README.md

 dev/release/03-source.sh 0.2.0 0
 ```

-You should check locally that the release verification runs once locally and/or
+You should check that the release verification runs locally and/or
 start a
 [Verification workflow](https://github.com/apache/arrow-nanoarrow/actions/workflows/verify.yaml) and wait for it to complete.